PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Two-Stage Variant

 \section{Two-Stage Variant}

 Two-stage methods follow a proposal-and-selection strategy.
 In the ReferIt3D~\cite{achlioptas2020referit3d} benchmark, the task inherently provides candidate ground-truth (GT) point cloud segments.
-Similarly, for the modified ScanRefer evaluation (Sec.~\ref{sec:textgeneralization}), to ensure a fair comparison against existing baselines~\cite{zhu20233d_vista, chang2024mikasa, zhu2024pq3d} that rely on varying segmentors, we utilize GT masks for all methods.
+Similarly, for the generalization experiments (Sec.
+4.3), to ensure a fair comparison against existing baselines~\cite{zhu20233d_vista, chang2024mikasa, zhu2024pq3d} that rely on varying segmentors, we utilize GT masks for all methods.

 The inference pipeline operates as follows: The 2D VLM first processes the equirectangular panorama to predict a 2D bounding box.
 We then match this prediction to a specific 3D instance by computing the IoU with the projected GT instance masks, assigning the prediction to the instance with the highest IoU.